-Cash and cash equivalents comprise balances with banks and short-term highly liquid investments with original maturities of three months or less.
-Cash and cash equivalents are carried in the statement of assets and liabilities at cost.
+Cash and cash equivalents include deposits with banks and other short term highly liquid investments with original maturities of three months or less.

-3.2 Financial Assets
+3.2 Financial assets

 3.2.1 Classification

 The Fund classifies its financial assets in the following categories: financial assets at fair value through profit or loss, loans and receivables and available for sale.
 The classification depends on the purpose for which the financial assets were acquired.
 The management determines the classification of its financial assets at initial recognition and re-evaluates this classification on a regular basis.